 What schools say about our Teaching Ambassadors

-We have just had a visit from three of the student ambassadors from your university widening participation team - John, Beth and Justin.
+We have just had a visit from three of the outreach ambassadors from your university widening participation team - John, Beth and Justin.
 They provided an excellent session for all of our Year 5 children at our primary school.

 We have been working with the children to raise their aspirations and to 'reach for the stars' and the interactive session that the ambassadors provided was pitched at just the right level.
 The children were engaged and involved in the session and learnt a great deal.